Flow-State1/flowstate/README.md

 Create new branch(make branch name to be descriptive):
+  - Run command: git checkout frontend (if you are working on frontend)
   - Run command: git branch newbranchname
   - Run command: git checkout createdbranchname